falkr/ttm4175/pages/day3.md

 ### 2. Setting things up

 Here it will be described where they can find and HTML template file which they will edit to see their work in action.
-They will also learn about `xdg-open`to open their files after they save.
+They will also learn about `xdg-open`to open their *.html* files.

 ### 3. Making a website

 Here it will be purposed things to put in their HTML file (lists, headers, boxes, buttons etc).
 They can play around with this.
-Opening the HTML file in a browser will hopefully give them and understanding of what HTML is.
+Opening their file in a browser will hopefully give them and understanding of what HTML is.